How to Teach Your Child to Read and Spell Using UFLI—For FREE!

 - Correctly form it.

 - UFLI stories begin now!
-Story contains only letters taught so far (a, m, s, t, p, f, i) + sight words.
+Each story contains only letters taught so far (for example, a, m, s, t, p, f, i) and learned sight words.

-- Adult reads aloud, pointing to each word.
+- The adult reads aloud, pointing to each word.
 Model tapping/blending if stuck.

 - Echo read sentence by sentence.